-A mission is a task your testers will have to complete.
-To create a mission, you have to define the task, a description, and the expected path(s) inside a prototype.
+To create a mission, you have to define the task, a description, and the expected path(s) inside the prototype or website.

 - The description gives a general instruction

-- The expected path is the path you want users to take.
-It will serve as the benchmark against which success is measured.
+- The expected path is the flow you want testers to go through.
+It serves as the benchmark against which success is measured.
 You can add as many paths as needed.
 Learn more about setting paths

-To get the most accurate results, there are certain best practices to follow when creating missions.
-Here are three tips for writing tasks:
+To get the most accurate results, there are certain best practices to follow when drafting your mission tasks and descriptions.

 Keep in mind your testers when writing tasks: who they are and how familiar they are with your product.
-Unless you're testing your UI copy, avoid your internal company language or slang.
+Unless you're testing your UI copy, avoid slang or internal jargon.

 The first example would be unclear for people who are not familiar with Maze.